Skip to main content

 • Each user has a team role (member, admin, biller, owner).

-• Any higher role → counts as advanced seat, even if the user doesn't belong to any project.
+• Admin, Biller, Owner → always occupy an advanced seat, even if the user does not belong to any project

-• At the project level, users (known as "contributors") have local roles or permissions.
+• At the project level, users (called "contributors") have project-specific roles or permissions.

-• A user remains on a basic seat only if:
+• A user occupies a basic seat only if:

-• If they hold any additional rights or a higher team role, they’ll occupy an advanced seat.
+• If a user has any additional project permissions or a team role higher than Member, they occupy an advanced seat.

 Managing team users